What is Recognition of Prior Learning (RPL)?

 How to apply for Recognition of Prior Learning?

 Learning as the result of work or life experience, self-tuition, hobby or leisure activities (informal learning) or a structured course that does not lead to an officially accredited qualification (non-formal learning) may be credited against your degree with us in just the same way as formal qualifications are.

 “Thanks to Recognition of Prior Learning, I gained subject credit for my previous relevant study experience.
 This meant I completed my course in less time and saved on the tuition, which made a big difference” Scott Young, Torrens University MBA student said.

-“The Course and Careers Advisors helped me through the application process and I was happy to get a step ahead.
+“The Future Student Advisors helped me through the application process and I was happy to get a step ahead.
 It helped me get started in my career faster.”

 Any experience you’re claiming must be relevant to the qualification you are applying for.
 For example, a knitting hobby probably won’t be able to be credited against a business degree, but if you’ve been marketing and selling your creations as a sole trader, that might qualify.

 Each application is assessed individually.
 Students explain how their experience matches learning outcomes to the of the subjects covered in your course.
 And then that submission is evaluated by academics who are leading professionals in their field.